Mobile Marketing Trends For 2016

 Twitter, Instagram, and Pinterest are all taking steps to be better marketing platforms and some have even begun to employ in-app purchasing.
 Furthermore, relative newcomers, like Snapchat, offer additional ways for businesses to reach customers and have fun with their brands.
 You can create custom photo filters on Snapchat to promote a new product while offering ads with a “Buy now on Pinterest” button.
 The increased interlinking of social media sites will also allow users to carry their preferences over more easily between hubs.
 Any app or web site that links to Facebook, for instance, could also serve as a way to share video ads through the site’s Audience Network program.

 Get Trusted and Talented Help

 Numero Uno Web Solutions is a provider of search engine optimization (SEO) in Toronto, content marketing, and mobile optimization solutions for startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
 Contact us at email@example.com or at 905-856-2012 to learn more about marketing techniques and how we can help improve your search profile across all platforms.